Kovel

 Kovel (Ковель, /uk/; Kowel; קאוולע / קאוולי) is a city in Volyn Oblast, northwestern Ukraine.
 It serves as the administrative center of Kovel Raion within the oblast.
-Population:
+Population: The Chełm–Kovel railway (both 1435 mm and 1520 mm gauge) links the city to Chełm in Poland, and represents the longest standard-gauge railway connecting Ukraine to the rest of Europe.

 Kovel gives its name to one of the oldest runic inscriptions which were lost during World War II.
 The Kovel spearhead, unearthed near the town in 1858, contained text in Gothic.

 History

 The name Kovel comes from a Slavonic word for blacksmith hence the horseshoe on the town's coat of arms.
 The rune-inscribed Spearhead of Kovel was found near Kovel in 1858.
 It dates to the early 3rd century, when Gothic tribes lived in the area.

 Kovel (Kowel) was first mentioned in 1310.
 It received its town charter from the Polish King Sigismund I the Old in 1518.
 In 1547 the owner of Kowel became Bona Sforza, Polish queen.
 Since 1564 the starost of Kowel was Andrei Kurbski (d.
 1584).
-From 1566 to 1795 it was part of the Volhynian Voivodeship.
-Kowel was a royal city of Poland.
+From 1566 to 1795 it was part of the Volhynian Voivodeship and a royal city of Poland.
+Starting from 1611, the city government was headed by the landvogt (lentviyt) appointed from the members of local Catholic and Ruthenian communities.
 In 1792 the 3rd Polish Vanguard Regiment was garrisoned in Kowel, and later on also the 2nd Polish National Cavalry Brigade was stationed there.

 After the Third Partition of Poland, in 1795, the town fell into the Russian Empire for over a hundred years.
+During that time it served as a district centre.
 During the First World War, the city was a site of the Battle of Kowel between the Central Powers and the Russian Empire.
+In summer of 1919 the city was fought over by Poles and Volhynian Division of the Ukrainian People's Republic.

 During the Polish–Soviet War, on September 12, 1920, it was the site of a battle between the Poles and Russians.
 The Poles won the battle, capturing a large amount of weapons and military equipment, including two armored trains and 26 cannons.
 In the interwar period, Kowel served as the capital of Kowel County in Wołyń Voivodeship of the Polish Republic.
 It was an important garrison of the Polish Army, here the headquarters of the 27th Volhynian Infantry Division was located.
 Furthermore, at the village of Czerkasy, a large depot of the Polish Army was located.
 In 1924, construction of the St. Stanislaus Bishop and Martyr Roman Catholic church began.